-Ask how to give a model knowledge and you’ll get half a dozen answers in one breath: vector RAG, RAGFlow, GraphRAG, PageIndex, an LLM wiki, Obsidian.
-They get tossed in the same bucket, as if you’re choosing between competing products.
-You aren’t — they don’t even sit at the same layer, and sorting that out is most of the battle.
+Ask how to give a model knowledge and you will get half a dozen answers in one breath: vector RAG, RAGFlow, GraphRAG, PageIndex, an LLM wiki, Obsidian.
+People toss them into the same bucket, as though you were choosing between competing products.
+You are not, because they do not even sit at the same layer, and sorting that out is most of the work.

-So, the layers first.
-Vector RAG is a method.
-RAGFlow is a product that implements it; GraphRAG is that same method with a knowledge graph bolted on top.
-PageIndex is a different method that skips vectors entirely.
-LLM wiki is another method again.
-Obsidian is a format (and a viewer).
-The real rivalry is between two philosophies: chop the documents up and reassemble an answer on every question, or have a model digest them once into pages a human can read.
-Everything else is an instance of one of those, or the paper underneath.
+The real rivalry is between two philosophies.
+Either you chop the documents up and reassemble an answer on every question, or you have a model digest them once into pages a human can read.
+Everything else is an instance of one of those two, or the substrate underneath.

-Slice documents into chunks, turn each into a coordinate in meaning-space, and at query time grab the chunks nearest your question.
-It’s the workhorse, and it’s genuinely good at one shape of problem: a large pile of documents and users asking pointed questions.
+Slice documents into chunks, turn each chunk into a coordinate in meaning-space, and at query time grab the chunks nearest to your question.
+This is the workhorse, and it is genuinely good at one shape of problem: a large pile of documents, with users asking pointed questions.
 “What’s our refund window?”
 “Which clause covers termination?”
-Support desks, internal doc search, compliance lookup — this is its home.
+Support desks, internal document search, and compliance lookup are its home.

-What it can’t do is accumulate.
-Every query starts from scratch; nothing it learns sticks.
-And “summarize the themes across everything” defeats it, because the answer was never sitting in any single chunk.
+What vector RAG cannot do is accumulate.
+Every query starts from scratch, and nothing it learns sticks.
+A request to “summarize the themes across everything” defeats it, because that answer was never sitting in any single chunk.

-RAGFlow is vector RAG, with two things bolted on that matter in the real world: a very strong document parser — it eats filthy PDFs, scanned tables, OCR — and citations that point back to the source line.
-If your documents are messy and your domain is audited (banking, insurance, contracts), that combination is the whole draw.
-The cost is weight: it’s overkill for a personal project, and it inherits RAG’s amnesia.
+RAGFlow is vector RAG, with two additions that matter in the real world.
+It has a very strong document parser that handles filthy PDFs, scanned tables, and OCR output.
+And it produces citations that point back to the source line.
+If your documents are messy and your domain is audited — banking, insurance, contracts — that combination is the entire attraction.
+The cost is weight.
+RAGFlow is overkill for a personal project, and it inherits the amnesia of ordinary RAG.

-The price is steep: building the graph burns a lot of LLM calls, and every update threatens to ripple through it.
-Reach for it when the answer lives in the relationships, not in any single passage — and never for simple lookups, where it’s pure overhead.
+The price is steep.
+Building the graph consumes a large number of LLM calls, and every update threatens to ripple through it.
+Reach for GraphRAG when the answer lives in the relationships rather than in any single passage, and never for simple lookups, where it is pure overhead.

-PageIndex — read it like a book, no vectors at all
+PageIndex: read it like a book, with no vectors at all

-The odd one out: no embeddings, no vector store.
-PageIndex builds a table of contents for a long document — a tree — and lets the model navigate it the way you’d flip through a book’s index, reasoning its way down to the right chapter before it reads a word of the actual text.
+PageIndex is the odd one out: no embeddings and no vector store.
+It builds a table of contents for a long document, as a tree, and lets the model navigate that tree the way you would flip through a book’s index, reasoning its way down to the right chapter before it reads a word of the actual text.

-It shines on a single, very long, well-structured document — a 300-page annual report, a textbook, a regulation — where vector chunks lose the thread and you want to see why the answer came from §4.2.
-It’s weak where there’s no structure to navigate, or when you need millisecond answers at scale: reasoning down a tree is slower than a vector lookup.
+It works well on a single, very long, well-structured document such as a 300-page annual report, a textbook, or a regulation, where vector chunks lose the thread and where you want to see why the answer came from section 4.2.
+It is weak when there is no structure to navigate, and when you need millisecond answers at scale, because reasoning down a tree is slower than a vector lookup.

-Instead of re-deriving answers, a model digests your sources once into deduplicated, cross-linked pages — and keeps tidying them.
+Instead of re-deriving answers, a model digests your sources once into deduplicated, cross-linked pages, and keeps tidying those pages.
 Knowledge compounds instead of resetting.
-This is the one Karpathy talked everyone into in 2026, and it fits a specific shape: knowledge you want to keep and revisit — a personal second brain, a research base, a team’s living docs, a codebase explained as a navigable wiki.
-It’s also the pattern I think already won.
+This is the approach Karpathy persuaded everyone to try in 2026, and it fits a specific shape: knowledge you want to keep and revisit, such as a personal second brain, a research base, a team’s living documentation, or a codebase explained as a navigable wiki.
+It is also the pattern I think has already won.

-Its weakness is the flip side of its strength: the digest layer can be wrong, and it goes stale when the sources churn.
-Great for low-stakes accumulation; risky anywhere every claim has to be airtight.
+Its weakness is the other side of its strength.
+The digest layer can be wrong, and it goes stale when the sources change frequently.
+An LLM wiki is excellent for low-stakes accumulation and risky anywhere every claim has to be airtight.

-Obsidian isn’t an engine at all.
-It’s a folder of Markdown files with [[links]], local and yours, with AI bolted on as a plugin.
-Its real contribution is the format: plain text in git that any tool — or any model — can read, with zero lock-in.
-That’s exactly why it keeps showing up as the place an LLM wiki lives: the model writes the pages, you browse them in Obsidian.
+Obsidian is not an engine at all.
+It is a folder of Markdown files with [[links]], stored locally and owned by you, with AI added as a plugin.
+Its real contribution is the format: plain text in git that any tool, or any model, can read, with no lock-in.
+That is exactly why it keeps appearing as the place an LLM wiki lives.
+The model writes the pages, and you browse them in Obsidian.

 RAG finds answers.
 An LLM wiki turns answers into an asset.
 Obsidian makes the asset something you can keep and carry.